weaverwhale/docs/src/pages/oncall/sop.md

 ## Step 3: Escalate the issue

-In the slack alert datadog will list the official maintainers for the piece of code that was written, and the last person to deploy the service.
+In the slack alert, datadog will list the official maintainers for the piece of code that was written, and the last person to deploy the service.

 If you’re unsure of the next step, contact these people to see if they have ideas about what might be wrong.

-If you’re still unsure, contact Chezi or Liad.
+If you’re still unsure, or have run out of options, contact Chezi.

+Only contact Liad as a last resort.

 ## Optional: Resolve the issue (if you can)